Division: General Performance

 Office: C-550 HFAC

-Mark Geslison received his BA in Humanities, with a Minor in Music in 1990 at Brigham Young University.
-He is currently pursuing an MA in Humanities, Latin American Literature at BYU.
-Geslison has been a professor at BYU since 1992.
-Geslison is also the director of Folk Music Ensembles, enabling him to instruct beginning and intermediate folk music ensembles, and to perform at events like the international folk music and dance festivals of western and northern Europe, and for international consulates in Los Angeles and San Francisco California.
+Mark Geslison received his Bachelor of Arts in humanities, with a Minor in music in 1990 at Brigham Young University.
+He is currently pursuing a Master of Arts in humanities, Latin American Literature at BYU.
+Geslison has been teaching at BYU since 1992 and is the director of Folk Music Ensembles, enabling him to instruct beginning and intermediate folk music ensembles, and to perform at events such as the international folk music and dance festivals of western and northern Europe, and for international consulates in Los Angeles and San Francisco, California.

 BA, Humanities, with a Minor in Music, Brigham Young University, 1990